pivotal/docs-tap/app-sso/crds/authserver.hbs.md

 An `AuthServer` should have labels which allow to uniquely match it amongst others. `ClientRegistration` selects an `AuthServer` by label selector and needs a unique match to be successful.

-To allow `ClientRegistrations` only from a restricted set of `Namespaces`, the annotation `sso.apps.tanzu.vmware.com/allow-client-namespaces` must be set.
-Its value is a comma-separated list of allowed `Namespaces`, e.g. `"app-team-red,app-team-green"`.
+To allow `ClientRegistrations` only from a restricted set of `Namespaces`, you must set the annotation `sso.apps.tanzu.vmware.com/allow-client-namespaces`.
+Its value is a comma-separated list of allowed `Namespaces`, for example, `"app-team-red,app-team-green"`.
 If the annotation is missing, the default value is `*`, denoting that all client namespaces are allowed.

 The issuer URI, which is the point of entry for clients and end-users, is constructed through the package's `domain_template`.